dip-proto/fastly.js/docs/examples/ab-testing.md

 http://127.0.0.1:8000
 ```

-You should see the content from example.com, and the response headers should include:
+Note that the bundled proxy in `index.ts` currently picks the origin itself (a built-in set of backends routed by URL pattern); the `backend default` declaration is available to the VCL logic but does not drive the proxy's origin selection.
+The response headers should include:

 - `X-ABTest`: Indicates the A/B test variant (A, B, or C)
 - `X-AB-Modified`: Indicates if the response was modified for A/B testing